Find out if the unit is covered by the rent increase guideline

 Some newer rental units are not covered.
 You are not covered by the guideline if your unit is:

 - in a building, mobile home park, or land lease community that was first occupied for residential purposes after November 15, 2018,

 - in an addition to a building, mobile home park, or land lease community, and the addition was first occupied for residential purposes after November 15, 2018, or

 - a self-contained unit created after November 15, 2018 in a house that contained no more than two residential units at any time up to November 15, 2018 and meets certain other conditions.

 By the end of each August, the government announces the percentage for the following calendar year.
-For the year 2020, the guideline amount was 2.2% and for 2019, it was 1.8%.
+For the year 2023, the guideline amount is 2.5%.
+In 2022, it was 1.2%.